aourednik/historical-basemaps/README.md

 All maps are stored in the geojson format: single file per feature layer, human and machine readable, easy to import in qGIS.
 Maps resolution is adapted for mapping data on the scale of the whole world.

-Maps are in WGS 84 projection EPSG:4326.
-For now, a 2km shift in most places.
+Maps are in WGS 84 projection, EPSG:4326 (crs:OGC:1.3:CRS84).
+For now, a 20km global shift remains in some files and needs to be corrected.

-When correcting individual geojson files, please make sure that boundaries remain aligned over all files.
-The multilayer topological editing tool in QGIS 3 might help you with that.

 When using the data, keep in mind that